xiao-long-liu/xiao-long-liu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Lecturer of Logic  at [the department of philosophy](https://bqsy.xtu.edu.cn) at  [Xiangtan University](https://en.xtu.edu.cn).
+I am currently a Lecturer of Logic  at [the department of philosophy](https://bqsy.xtu.edu.cn) at  [Xiangtan University](https://en.xtu.edu.cn), China.

 Research Interests
 ======